Please read this before registering for the 2022 K300

 Policies and Guidelines

 These special rules have been established by the K300 Race Committee with input from health advisors and community members concerned with Covid-19 safety.
-They have been implemented to ensure the safety of the Yukon-Kuskokwim (YK) region and K300 participants.
+They have been implemented to ensure the safety of Yukon-Kuskokwim (YK) region residents and K300 participants.
 Compliance with these rules is mandatory for all racers.

 Anyone traveling from outside the YK region must provide proof of a negative result from a Covid-19 test taken within 72 hours of travel to Bethel.
 Upon arrival in Bethel each visitor will undergo an additional “rapid” test which will be arranged by K300.
 This policy applies to mushers, handlers and any other visitor associated with the race who is traveling from outside the YK region.

 If you feel ill or are experiencing symptoms consistent with Covid-19 we urge you to not travel to Bethel, even if you have a recent negative test.